runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 rule MintBurns(.List) => 0
 ```

-Below we prove the invariant `[inv]` by induction on the sequence of operations and case analysis over different types of operations.
+Below we prove the claim `[inv]` by the induction on sequences of operations, and the case analysis over different types of operations.

 ```
 proof [inv]: